 I have a strong suspicion that you knew he was a better quarterback at the time but you still wanted that crown along with an incredible amount of adulation.
 You saw how accurate he was on the practice field and sensed he’d make you look less accurate and in control of the most important position on the gridiron.
 Unfortunately, you were eventually replaced by a younger and cheaper quarterback, someone who was a much more accurate passer and was a lot less prone to turnovers as Rodgers threw a pick in .45 times per game.
 (The irony here is what happened to you will sooner or later, perhaps more sooner, to Aaron Rodgers.)

 Brett, in closing, there are still two points I want to make.
 First, you were interviewed by the Daily Wire which is a far right-wing publication.
 Is that an example of how we need to heal as a country and keep politics out of sports?
-Second, if you ever get the chance to golf with Trump, please tell him to stay out of current politics as he's no longer our Commander in chief -- it's time for him to find a quiet place and begin working on his memoirs.
+Second, if you ever get the chance to golf with The Former One, please tell him to stay out of current politics as he's no longer our Commander in chief -- it's time for him to find a quiet place and begin working on his memoirs (if he actually has the ambition or intellect to do so).

 Even if our political leanings are like the width of the south and north rim of the Grand Canyon, I still love you, Man!